 The IRS standard rate can prove insufficient.

-Many employers use the IRS mileage rate, assuming that it will more than cover driving expenses.
+Many employers use the IRS mileage rate, assuming it will cover driving expenses.
 And it often does.
 The IRS standard mileage rate is not arbitrary and is based on an annual study of the fixed and variable costs of operating an automobile, including depreciation, insurance, repairs, tires, maintenance, gas and oil.
 The Division of Labor Standards Enforcement has stated that using the IRS mileage rate will generally satisfy the employer’s obligation to properly reimburse for business related vehicle expenses, absent evidence to the contrary.

 The costs of non-compliance with CA Labor Code Section 2802(a)

 If an employee can demonstrate the auto allowance, the IRS mileage rate, or the chosen mileage reimbursement rate does not cover all actual expenses the employee has incurred, the employer must pay the difference.

-Furthermore, an employee can reach back three years for any expenses incurred in that period.
-Accrued interest as well as attorney's fees incurred from claims as well as actions to enforce Section 2802 are recoverable and may be awarded by either the courts or the Labor Commissioner to an employee.
+Furthermore, an employee can demand three years of back-pay for unreimbursed expenses.
+Accrued interest as well as attorney's fees incurred from claims as well as actions to enforce Section 2802 are recoverable and may be awarded by either the courts or the Labor Commissioner.

 If your organization is paying a flat taxable auto allowance, an arbitrary mileage reimbursement rate, or even the IRS rate for California employees, it is probably time for you to review your auto allowance policy using our recommended three-step process (see below).
 There is a good chance your car allowance policy may not in compliance.

 If you would like a free evaluation of your car allowance policy for those employees in the state of California, please contact us today.